-No matter what type of cataract you have, the treatment is always surgery.
+No matter what type of cataract you have, you’ll need surgery to treat it.

-As you age, a cataract can develop because of natural changes in the lens of your eye.
-This is called an age-related cataract, and it’s the most common type of cataract.
-Age-related cataracts may be more likely to form if you:
+As you get older, a cataract can develop because of natural changes in the lens of your eye.
+This is the most common type of cataract.
+You may be more likely to develop age-related cataracts if you:

 - Drink too much alcohol